-Cardinals may absolve from all sins and censures with the exception of those censures which are 'specialissimo modo' reserved to the Holy See and those which are annexed to the revelation of a secret of the Holy Office.
-A priest chosen by a Cardinal or Bishop as a confessor for himself or for his 'familiares' receives 'ipso jure' the same wide faculties, which, however, are subject to the exception already mentioned.
+Cardinals may absolve from all sins and censures with the exception of those censures which are spedalissimo modo' reserved to the Holy See and those which are annexed to the revelation of a secret of the Holy Office x.
+A priest chosen by a Cardinal or Bishop as a confessor for himself or for his 'familiares' receives ipso jure' the same wide faculties, which, however, are subject to the exception already mentioned 2.

-ARTICLE II.
+Article II.